Shoukhin1803078/My-research-/README.md

    - **Dependence on Training Data:** The performance of LLaMA-2 is heavily dependent on the quality and diversity of its training data.
 If there are gaps or limitations in this data, the model's performance can be negatively affected in those areas.
    - **Adaptability and Learning Over Time:** Unlike humans, LLaMA-2 cannot learn or adapt from new information in real-time once it has been trained.
 This means it may become outdated or less relevant as language, culture, and world knowledge evolve.

-Though it has some limitation but this model performs better than other model in this case.
+Though it has some limitation but this model performs better than other model in this dataset.
 I show the reason how it perform better in the bellow section.